polyfy/polylith/readme.md

   poly ws [get:ARG] [out:FILE]
     ARG = keys  -> Lists the keys for the data structure:
-                   - If it's a hash map - it returns all its keys.
+                   - If it's a hash map, it returns all its keys.
                    - If it's a list and its elements are hash maps, it returns a list with all the :name keys.

           count -> Counts the number of elements.